Rika Adachi

 Rika Adachi (足立 梨花, Adachi Rika) is a Japanese tarento and actress.
 She was born in Nagasaki Prefecture, and raised in Mie Prefecture.
 She has appeared in several films, including Say "I love you" (2014) and Ghost Theater (2015), and has played leading roles in the TV Drama Kinkyori Renai: Season Zero (2014) and Yōkoso, Wagaya e (2015).

+Personal life

+On June 26, 2023, she announced her marriage with Tatsu from Japanese boy group Handsign.